-Women’s Tag Team Championship – Alexa Bliss & Nikki Cross (c) def.
-Mandy Rose & Sonya Deville
+Women’s Tag Team Championship – Alexa Bliss and Nikki Cross (c) def.
+Mandy Rose and Sonya Deville

 A good match here as WWE tries to revive the Women’s Tag Team Championships.
 Rose and Deville have great chemistry together and should be the team that dethrones the champs down the line but the right team won here.

 Creative has done a good job with the pairing of Cross and Bliss, moving away from Bliss manipulation Cross and rather them being a legit team that works together.
 Cross was a star here, showing that she can hold her own and not just someone’s buddy.

 Intercontinental Championship – Shinsuke Nakamura (c) def.
 The Miz

 Miz and Nakamura have no real in-ring chemistry which is odd due to both superstars are solid in the ring.
 Sami Zayn as the mouthpiece is perfect for Nakamura but at times he got more of the heat and reaction from the crowd, which sometimes does not work.

 Miz chasing Zayn around the squared ring after taking out Nakamura was not a good call, making the face look like a fool here.
 WWE seemed to have dropped the ball on a face Miz and we may see a change in character after suffering multiple losses in the last couple of pay-per-views.

 Raw Women’s Championship – Sasha Banks def.
 Becky Lynch (c) by disqualification